EWMoE: An effective model for global weather forecasting with mixture-of-experts: Methods

-Following the meteorology-specific embedding, we leverage sparsely activated Mixture-of-Experts (MoE) in our EWMoE model, which allows increasing the model capacity (total number of available parameters) without increasing computing requirements (number of active parameters).
+Following the position embedding, we leverage sparsely activated Mixture-of-Experts (MoE) in our EWMoE model, which allows increasing the model capacity (total number of available parameters) without increasing computing requirements (number of active parameters) and is widely used in Natural Language Processing (NLP) tasks \cite{shazeer2017outrageously,lepikhin2021gshard}.
 There are $N$ encoder blocks in EWMoE and we replace the dense Feed-Forward Network (FFN) layer present in encoder with a sparse MoE layer, as shown in Figure~\ref{fig:EWMoE}.
 Each MoE layer consists of a collection of independent feed forward networks as the ``experts".
 A gating network then uses a softmax function to route the input tokens to the best-determined top-$k$ experts.
 This means that for each given input token, only a small number of experts are activated, giving our model more flexibility and capacity to complete complex weather forecasting tasks with strong performance.

 Given $N$ experts and input token $x$, the output $y$ of the MoE layer can be written as follows:

 where $g_i(x)$ is the output of the $i$-th element of gating network and $E_i(x)$ is the output of the $i$-th expert network.
 According to the formulation above, we can save computation based on the sparsity of the output $g(x)$.
 When $g(x)$ is a sparse vector, only a few experts would be activated and updated by back-propagation during training.
 Wherever $g_i(x)=0$, we need not compute the corresponding $E_i(x)$.